PatPong123/wealth-tracker/README.md

 - **Get All Stocks**: `GET /`
 - **Get by Symbol**: `GET /symbol/:symbol`
 - **Get by Type**: `GET /type/:type`

-> **Note**: This API is for testing purposes only.
-Prices shown are not real market prices.

 ## Demo Credentials